AustinRhoads/building_portfolio_project_2/README.md

 This creates a new Encounter object, defines the current user, associates the encounter with the current user, saves and then redirects to the show page of that specific encounter.
 A user *has_many* encounters and an encounter *belongs_to* a user.
-The method ```current_user``` is used to ensure the user can only create, publish or edit a post in their own name.
-The beauty of this is how it allows us to tie the functionality of Ruby objects to the content on our web app.
+The method ```current_user``` also ensures the user can only create, publish or edit a post in their own name.

 Something else to consider here is that for the app to work properly a user has to be signed in.
 To keep someone who isn’t logged in from using the app I created a special method with the appropriate name ```redirect_if_not_signed_in(proc)```.

     def redirect_if_not_logged_in(proc)
     	if !logged_in?